VENDU

 Moreau, V, 1729 ; not in Adams or at the British Libary.

-Born around 1480 to parents of unknown profession, Charlotte Guillard married Berthold Remboldt in 1502, one of the Paris prototypographers, who was associated with Ulrich Gehring at the time.
-The printing workshop was then located on rue de la Sorbonne under the Soleil d’Or sign.
-When Gering ceased his activities in 1508, the couple moved to rue Saint Jacques.
+Born around 1480 to parents of unknown professions, Charlotte Guillard married Berthold Remboldt in 1502, one of the prototype printers in Paris, who was associated with Ulrich Gehring at the time.
+The printing workshop was located on Rue de la Sorbonne under the sign of the Soleil d’Or.
+When Gering ceased operations in 1508, the couple moved to Rue Saint Jacques.
+After Remboldt’s death, Charlotte Guillard took over the printing business, before remarrying in 1520 to Claude Chevallon, a bookseller specializing in humanist editions whose catalog lists authors such as Étasme, Pacien de Barcelone, and Hilaire de Poitiers.
+Widowed again in 1537, she continued to run the Soleil d’Or workshop until her death in 1557.

 “Charlotte Guillard est une figure exceptionnelle de la Renaissance française.
 Originaire du Maine, elle mène à Paris une carrière brillante dans la typographie.
 Veuve tour à tour des imprimeurs Berthold Rembolt et Claude Chevallon, elle administre en maîtresse femme l’atelier du Soleil d’Or pendant près de vingt ans, de 1537 à 1557.
 Sous sa direction, l’entreprise accapare le marché de l’édition juridique et des Pères de l’Église, publiant des éditions savantes préparées par quelques-uns des plus illustres humanistes parisiens (Antoine Macault, Jacques Toussain, Jean Du Tillet, Guillaume Postel…).
 Associant dans un même projet intellectuel les théologiens les plus conservateurs et les lettrés les plus épris de nouveauté, sa production témoigne de la vivacité des débats qui agitent les milieux intellectuels au siècle des Réformes” (cesr-cnrs).